-For good measure, the Sydney Olympic Champion over 200m is missing and had been accused of running away from the drug testers when they arrived at their training base unannounced.
-He fails to attend the games, and his female compatriot is a shadow of her powerful self.
-Pure speculation.
+For good measure, the Sydney Olympic Champion over 200m is missing and accused of fleeing drug tests when they came to their training location unannounced.
+He misses the games, and his female compatriot is weak.
+Pure conjecture.

 Drugs in Sprinting Moving on, we have a great winner of the Men’s 400m

-The games are abuzz with certain murmurings that there is a major investigation to follow by the
+The games are abuzz with rumours of a big probe by the

 A year back

-There are rumors abound that certain events in America will forego drug testing to have athletes break world records and then promote themselves to get better sponsorship.
+Rumours abound that American tournaments will forgo drug testing to smash world records and advertise themselves for better sponsorship.

-Sorry, the detractors say … our suspicions are misplaced … and to crown it all, she will be attending the Paris games …
+Sorry, the detractors say… our suspicions are wrong… and to top it all, she will be attending the Paris games…

 What happens next – BALCO

-BALCO performs blood-testing services for top athletes.
-Analyzing trace mineral levels, and providing supplements to correct any deficiencies.
-They also sell a legal product called ZMA … which helps with the minerals Zinc and Magnesium … speculators say this could also be a cover so that athletes can say they go to the man for nutritional assistance.
-Oh .. should we mention Christie used these products
+BALCO tests elite athletes’ blood.
+Trace mineral testing and supplementation.
+They sell a legal product called ZMA, which helps with zinc and magnesium.
+Speculators suggest this could be a cover so athletes can say they go to the man for nutritional support.
+Christie utilised these products.

-Did we mention a rumored relationship between Maurice Greene’s training group and this company in the past?
-Is this the company that was supplying them with the Nutritional Supplements which led to the World Record season [???]
+Did we mention Maurice Greene’s training group and this company’s suspected relationship?
+Is this the firm that supplied the nutritional supplements for the World Record season?

 Heart of the Case

-Ok … so we now have the company at the heart of the case .. however, we are not finished … let’s start piecing things together.
+We now have the company at the centre of the case, but we’re not done.
+Let’s start putting things together.

 The drug has been identified as THG (tetrahydrogestrinone).

-So there we are …….. the first athlete to be announced as testing positive is this year’s winner of the American Shot Put title, Kevin Toth … who has stated he has to know idea how the substance got into his system …
+The first athlete to test positive is this year’s American Shot Put champion, Kevin Toth, who says he doesn’t know how the chemical got into his system.

 Chambers and his coach – Remi Korchemny

-USADA … are now testing all samples taken of the US team at the National Championships before there was the knowledge that there was a test available.
+USADA is testing all US team samples from the National Championships before the test was available.

 Drugs in Sprinting USATFA

-If this were the case in 1988 when Ben Johnson and his coach Charlie Francis stated that everyone else was doing it.
-We wouldn’t have half of the problems we have worldwide …
+If this were true in 1988 when Ben Johnson and his coach Charlie Francis said everyone was doing it.
+We’d have half the global issues…

 World Anti Doping AgencyThe saga continues